mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 ##### Read Aloud:
 ::
 {{description,note
 *You've done it.
-Against impossible odds, you've secured all three World-Splitter Components.
+Against impossible odds, you've secured all five World-Splitter Components.
 They sit before you now, each in protective casings, each pulsing with ancient power that makes your teeth ache.
-First Component (shadows/command), Second Component (fire/awakening), Third Component (water/depths).
+The Shadow Shard, the Flame Heart, the Void Fragment, the Stone Crown, and the Storm Eye.
 United, they could crack continents.
 Separated, they're merely world-ending weapons.
 What do you do with artifacts that gods fear?*
 }}

 ---